Brian Duncan Shaw: Academic career

-Apart from a brief period as a Lecturer at the East London College, ending in 1923, B.D.
-Shaw spent his entire career as a lecturer in chemistry at University College in Nottingham, which from 1948 onwards was the University of Nottingham.
+Apart from a brief period as a Lecturer at the East London College, ending in 1923, Shaw spent his entire career as a lecturer in chemistry at University College in Nottingham, which from 1948 onwards was the University of Nottingham.

 From 1930, he became known for the "Explosives Lecture" which demonstrated a large variety of ways to produce flashes and bangs using chemistry, including the barking dog reaction.
 He would continue to provide this lecture for a total of 60 years, extending long past his official retirement.
 In 1969, the Explosives Lecture was filmed by the BBC.

 He published several articles on pyridines, mainly in the Journal of the Chemical Society.

 After his retirement in 1965, he continued giving lectures and worked as an expert witness in several court cases, such as the defence of the Angry Brigade.

 A blue plaque was installed on 16 November 2012 at his home.
 As a part of the Periodic table of videos, Prof. Martyn Poliakoff and Brady Haran filmed the event.